What is an event portal?

 Who uses event portals, and why?

 In context of event-driven architecture, event portals serve three primary audiences within enterprise IT organizations:

-- Architects use an event portal to define, discuss and review the events, data definitions, and application relationships.
+- Architects use event portals to define, discuss and review the events, data definitions and application relationships.

-- Developers use an event portal to discover, understand and reuse events across applications, lines of business and between external organizations.
+- Developers use event portals to more easily discover, understand and reuse events across applications, lines of business and between external organizations.

-- Data Scientists use an event portal to understand event-driven data and discover new insights by combining events.
+- Data scientists use event portals to better understand event-driven data and discover new insights by combining events.

 How is an event portal different from a schema registry?

-The ability to auto-discover events and let developers and architects review a menu of what’s available is useful, but to effectively deploy and manage events and event-driven applications at enterprise-scale, you also need to be able to:
+The ability to auto-discover events and let developers and architects review a menu of what’s available is useful, but the purpose of schema registries is primarily to make sure event streams don’t blow up at run time due to schema differences.
+In order to effectively deploy and manage events and event-driven applications at enterprise-scale, you also need to be able to:

 - Govern the behavior and usage of events